 It’s a common misconception that you need to go away to treatment for “X” amount of days and spend thousands of dollars on a facility to get and stay sober.
 Sure, some people need it, but many don’t.
 It’s easy to use the excuse of “I’m so broke and can’t afford treatment” to keep on using.
 But let’s call it what it is – an excuse.
 I understand the feeling and the pain that everything to life begins and ends with a dollar sign – especially when you have nothing.
 After all, most of what popular culture teaches us today is that money equals happiness.
 I’m here to tell you that those myth’s are not true.
 People don’t get sober because they pay for it.
 They get sober because they want it.
 There are plenty of people who have gotten sober with the help of resources surrounding them.
 It’s hard work, but I’ve seen it, and I’ve done it.

-Getting clean doesn’t mean you’re financial problems will come to a halt.
+Getting clean doesn’t mean your financial problems will come to a halt.
 Life happens.
 You must find another way to fill this void inside you that you’ve been filling by using drugs and alcohol.
 We’ve put together a list of 10 cost-effective ways to start your sobriety journey; and you can start right now!

 Get Your Priorities Straight

 Think about the time you’ve spent planning, thinking, and conniving your way to get your next “fix.”
 Now, think about all the money that you’ve spent doing it.
 It is so easy for us to spend time and money on the tumultuous things that are so self-destructive in our lives.
 We are so quick to swear off focusing our efforts on tools that will benefit us in the long run, but somehow we manage to find the cash to feed our addictions.
 Do the math.
 How much money does your habit cost you on a daily basis?
 Add that number up each week.
 Splurge on something recovery related.
 After all, we know we were pinching pennies while trying to get our next high, so why not use that money towards something that will save our lives.